Summary

 Post-Efficiency as an Urban Paradigm

-Automation and AI challenge traditional notions of productivity and urban efficiency, while commodification and increased leisure create new pressures on shared spaces.
-Research explores how cities can evolve from centres of commercial exploitation to regenerative commons that balance collective wellbeing and leisure with ecological restoration, while preventing overuse of shared resources.
+Automation and AI are challenging traditional notions of productivity and urban efficiency, while commodification and increased leisure create new pressures on shared spaces.
+Nominute.City explores how cities can evolve from centres of commercial exploitation to regenerative commons that balance collective wellbeing and leisure with ecological restoration, while preventing overuse of shared resources.
+By studying urban endemics, the research identifies alternative temporalities that challenge growth-oriented paradigms while creating stable yet permeable structures for community resilience.

 Multi-Generational Cities

-Demographic changes due to declining birth rates and increased longevity require new urban approaches.
-Research explores how urban systems can support the diverse time patterns of a multi-generational population by creating environments that balance active exchange with qualities of rest and presence, enabling both extended active lifespans and attractive conditions for young families, while fostering intergenerational networks of care.
+Demographic shifts due to changing birth rates and increasing longevity require new urban approaches.
+Nominute.City explores how urban systems can support the diverse temporalities of a multi-generational population by creating environments that balance active exchange with qualities of rest and presence, enabling both extended active lifespans and attractive conditions for young families, while fostering intergenerational care networks.
+Through the lens of urban endemics, Nominute.City focuses on bottom-up urban phenomena where different generational temporalities can coexist and learn from each other.

 Climate Resilience